JoyRichardson/bikesharing/README.md

 We need to analyze the NYC data to base our proposal on.
 Our research needs to include when, where, who, and how long to support a solid business proposal for a bikeshare model in Des Moines.

 ## Resources
-Software(s): Tableau Public 2021.3, .csv files, Pandas, and Visual Studio Code 1.57.1
+Software(s): Tableau Public 2021.3, .csv files, Python 3.7, Pandas, and Visual Studio Code 1.57.1

 ## Link to Dashboards
 Module Lesson:  https://public.tableau.com/views/Module14Lesson/NYCStory?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link